tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectClassifier.PNG">

 __2.3__ After the classifier is selected, the pipline applies the single selected classifier across the previously unseen dataset and produces count and basic morphology measurements, as well as a handful of prescribed statistical comparisons.
 This is similar to stage __1.2__.
-As in that step, the user will only need to run this once for a full dataset, but may want to run later stages such as __2.4__ repeatedly to optimize your results.
+As in that step, the user will only need to run this once for a full dataset, but may want to repeatedly run later stages, such as stage __2.4__, to optimize your results.
 Thus, we give the option to skip this step.
 By default, it is set to run.

 <img src = "figures/selectWeka.png">